AmelienLS/MkvCheckResolution/README.md

 ```

 If no file paths are provided, a window opens with a **Select MKV Files** button and a **File → Open…** menu item to choose one or more videos.
-You can also drag and drop `.mkv` files onto the application icon (or provide file paths as command line arguments) and the window will display their resolutions.
+You can also drag and drop `.mkv` files onto the application icon (or provide
+file paths as command line arguments) and the window will display their
+resolutions, frame rate, codecs, and audio/subtitle languages.

 ## Build